Crossing the border of Belarus by car

 - With bank payment cards of Visa, Mastercard and Belcard systems.

-Where to parking in cities
+Where to park in cities

 According to traffic rules in Belarus, you can park in a specially designated place marked with a traffic sign “Parking lot”, on the right side of the roadside, and in the absence of a curb or impossibility to stop on it – at the edge of the roadway parallel to it.